clevyr/kubedb/docs/kubedb_dump.md

   Similarly, if the filename is passed as "backups/", then the generated path might look like "backups/clevyr_2022-01-09_094100.sql.gz".

-S3:
-  If the filename begins with "s3://", then the dump will be directly uploaded to an S3 bucket.
+Cloud Upload:
+  KubeDB will directly upload the dump to a cloud storage bucket if the output path starts with a URL scheme:
+    - S3 upload schema is "s3://".
+    - GCS upload schema is "gs://".
-  S3 configuration will be loaded from the environment or from the current aws cli profile.
+  Cloud configuration will be loaded from the environment, similarly to the official aws and gcloud tools.

   Note the above section on filenames.
 For example, if the filename is set to "s3://clevyr-backups/dev/", then the resulting filename might look like "s3://clevyr-backups/dev/clevyr_2022-01-09_094100.sql.gz".
   The only exception is if a bucket name is provided without any sub-path (like "s3://backups"), then